 Guideline on the handling of data protection requirements in accordance with the EU's General Data Protection Regulation and the German Federal Data Protection Act (Bundesdatenschutzgesetz) (revised)

-ZEISS is an internationally leading technology enterprise operating in the fields of optics and optoelectronics.
-In the previous fiscal year, the ZEISS Group generated annual revenue totaling more than 5.8 billion Euros in its four segments, Industrial Quality && Research, Medical Technology, Consumer Markets and Semiconductor Manufacturing Technology (status: September 30, 2018).
+ZEISS is an international leading technology enterprise operating in the optics and optoelectronics industries.
+In the previous fiscal year, the ZEISS Group generated annual revenue totaling more than 5.8 billion euros in its four segments Industrial Quality & Research, Medical Technology, Consumer Markets and Semiconductor Manufacturing Technology (status: 30 September 2018).

 For its customers, ZEISS develops, produces and distributes highly innovative solutions for industrial metrology and quality assurance, microscopy solutions for the life sciences and materials research, and medical technology solutions for diagnostics and treatment in ophthalmology and microsurgery.
 The name ZEISS is also synonymous with the world's leading lithography optics, which are used by the chip industry to manufacture semiconductor components.
 There is global demand for trendsetting ZEISS brand products such as eyeglass lenses, camera lenses and binoculars.

 With a portfolio aligned with future growth areas like digitalization, healthcare and Smart Production and a strong brand, ZEISS is shaping the future far beyond the optics and optoelectronics industries.
 The company's significant, sustainable investments in research and development lay the foundation for the success and continued expansion of ZEISS' technology and market leadership.